tauri-apps/tauri-discord-bot/README.md

     -   `/thread archive`: Archive an active thread without marking it as solved
     -   `/thread reopen`: Reopen a thread that's been accidentally marked as solved
 -   `threads`: These are commands to manage all threads in the guild
-    -   `/threads list`: Lists currently active threads in the channel the command was ran in
+    -   `/threads list`: Lists currently active threads in the channel the command was ran in.
+If ran in a help channel it will only output the unsolved threads

 ## Stack